voltrb/docs/en/docs/users.md

 ## Note

-Some features in the ```users``` component are still a work in process (as of Nov 9, 2014).
+Volt's user features are still being worked on.
 The plan is to add [omniauth](https://github.com/intridea/omniauth) support to be able login through third party services.
 Right now only an email or username/password option is provided.

 ## Working with Users